svaksha/yaksha/README.md

-# abja
+# 5vaksha

 Devilish Daemons!

-**Standard Disclaimer**: No warranty/guarantee for any particular use, express or implied and you agree to use [these program files](http://svaksha.github.io/abja) at your own risk and liability!
+**Standard Disclaimer**: No warranty/guarantee for any particular use, express or implied and you agree to use [these program files](http://svaksha.github.io/5vaksha) at your own risk and liability!

 # LICENSE
 * COPYRIGHT© 2007-Now [SVAKSHA](http://svaksha.com/pages/Bio) AllRightsReserved.